hvitoi/tech-docs/ai/models/openai/dalle.md

 # Dall-E

-- Generate images given a prompt
+- Generates images given a prompt
 - Dall-E2 was revelead on Jan.
 2021
 - Uses 12 billion parameter training